Brisbane Airport: Upgrades

+Public transport

 Rail

 The airport has two railway stations as part of a privately owned airport rail line.
-The international terminal railway station is elevated and located next to the international terminal, as is the domestic railway station.
+The International Airport railway station is elevated and located next to the international terminal, as is the Domestic Airport railway station.
 Both stations are privately owned and operated by the Airtrain Citylink consortium.
-As a result, fares are more expensive than a regular suburban ticket however less than half the taxi fare.
-The AirtrainCitylink travels via the Queensland Rail City network to Fortitude Valley and the Brisbane CBD, with most trains continuing to the Gold Coast via South Bank.
+As a result, fares are more expensive than a regular suburban ticket, though less than half the taxi fare.
+The Airtrain Citylink travels via the Queensland Rail network to Fortitude Valley and the Brisbane CBD, with most trains continuing to the Gold Coast via South Bank.

-Inter-terminal bus
+Bus

-There is an inter-terminal bus connecting the two terminals and the nearby Skygate shopping precinct, DFO and adjacent Novotel Brisbane Airport hotel.
+There is a free inter-terminal bus connecting the two terminals and the nearby Skygate shopping precinct, DFO and adjacent Novotel Brisbane Airport hotel.